Find out when the best time for blueberry picking is in your area. Or when to find them local berries at your farmer's market or grocery store.

 Starting in June, Texas grown blueberries hit the market place.
 The Texas Blueberry Festival in Nacogdoches, TX runs in early June and has been going on for over 20 years.

-Around the middle of June, New Jersey grown berries start to dominate the market place.
+Around the middle of June, it's time for blueberries from the Garden State of New Jersey.
+They start to dominate the market place right after North Carolina.
 When I see Jersey grown in the stores I know that my Michigan berries aren't far behind.

 Now onto my home state.
 I can't wait for blueberry season to begin each July.
 Michigan leads the nation in the production of high bush variety berries.
 Blueberries can be found throughout the state, however the southwest corner of the Lower Peninsula is covered with blueberry farms, so the u-pickers have quite a number of options.